Flat grazes of convex bodies and local characterization of quadrics: Abstract

 \section{Abstract}

-We prove several localized characterizations of quadrics and, between them, the localized Blaschke's Theorem and use this result to give some characterizations of the ellipsoid related to the flatness of its grazes.
+We prove several local characterizations of quadrics, between them, the local Blaschke's Theorem, and use this result to give some characterizations of the ellipsoid related to the flatness of its grazes.